Program on International Organizations, Law and Diplomacy

 Geneva: Monday, June 29 - Friday, July 17, 2015

-Monday, June 30th will be the arrival and orientation day (no classes).
-The first class meeting will be held on Tuesday, July 1st.
-The last class will be held on Thursday, July 17th.
-Students depart on Friday, July 18th.
+Monday, June 29th will be the arrival day with a welcome and orientation dinner (no classes).
+The first class meeting will be held on Tuesday, June 30th.
+The last class will be held on Thursday, July 16th.
+Students depart on Friday, July 17th.
 Classes meet every weekday for two hours per class plus additional site visits.